Back to index of guitar pages by Donald Sauter.

-My understanding is he wrote the tune, as well, to the song Long, Long Ago.
-The arrangement by Mel Bay in Volume 1 of his Classic Guitar Method (page 25) was one of the very first pieces I ever played with independent melody and bass lines.
-When I got them going, I just couldn't believe this incredible thing coming out of my guitar.
-It was a buzz (and I'm not talking about the bass strings rattling against the frets.)
+Mel Bay's arrangement of this song, Long, Long Ago, appeared in Volume 1 of his Classic Guitar Method (page 25).
+It was one of the first pieces I ever played with independent melody and bass lines, and when I got them going, I just couldn't believe this amazing thing coming out of my guitar.
+I'll never forget that thrill.

-And I can't imagine a sweeter song to have been working on at that historic moment in my life.
-Thank you for that, Thomas!
-It will always have a nice, warm spot in my heart.
+So, thanks, Thomas!
+I can't think of a sweeter song to have been working on at that historic moment in my life.

 Contact Donald Sauter: send an email; view guestbook; sign guestbook.